UNISvalbard/Geo-SfM/_sources/content/lessons/l4/hss_overview.md

 ```
 ````

-## 101 to digitising handsamples
+## Digitising hand-sized samples

+Betlem et al., {cite}`betlemDigitalDrillCore2020` present an effective means to digitise hand-sized samples at their respective scales.
+While the paper focuses on drill core samples, the same methodology can be used for most hand-sized samples from the field, minerals (e.g., Malte's mineral), and other object, with and without GCPs to ensure correct scaling.

+In short, the method relies on acquiring at least three photo haloes (i.e., 24-36 object-centred photos) of an object, in between which the object's orientation has been changed (e.g., from normal position to upside-down to flipped 90 degrees).
+The easiest way of doing this is by using a well-lit round table, which allows a fixed rotation between each of the photos for a specific orientation.
+Furthermore, if one of the orientations contains GCPs, the resulting hand-sized sample model is automatically scaled correctly.

 ```{admonition} Lecture
 <iframe width="600" height="450" src="https://www.youtube-nocookie.com/embed/O6R1EEOrM4A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

+### 101 to digitising handsamples

-Successful digitisation of small hand samples requires even better imaging routines.
+In a nutshell, successful digitisation of small hand samples can be summarised as follows:

-In a nutshell,
+1. Target-images should be offset by no more than 15 degrees,
+2. and the target's orientation should be changed at least two times (=> 3 photo haloes).

-1. the target should cover the full frame of the image,
+2. The target should cover the full frame of the image,
-2. with the entirety of the target kept in focus.
+3. with the entirety of the target kept in focus.
+4. Enough light (i.e., minimal shadows) and correct colours

-### Focus & aperture
+#### Focus & aperture

 Given the proximity to smaller handsamples (centimetres versus (deca)metre scale for outcrops), the in-focus depth range of the image is important.
 Optimally, the entire object should be in focus, to enable accurate correlation of the entire object across multiple images, thereby increasing the final quality of the models.